UllaRisager/Learn-with-Locals/_posts/2017-06-14-strikingly-susan-at-startup-weekend.md

 ##### **So why am I sharing this story of meeting Strikingly Susan with you?**

+Well because:

-Well because: &nbsp;*1.
-I am inspired and I would like to pass that inspiration and feeling on to you*.
+1. I am inspired and I would like to pass that inspiration and feeling on to you.

-Someone might be reading this and perhaps be inspired to take action.
+Someone might be reading this and perhaps be inspired to take action and:

-And: 2. *Because I want you to live a life full of creativity, empowerment and belonging.*
+2. Because I want you to live a life full of creativity, empowerment and belonging.

-1. Pablo Picasso said:
+3. Pablo Picasso said:

 > *“The meaning of life is to find your gift and the purpose of life is to give it away.”*